Updated August 20, 2021

 - 6. How can I be compensated?

-- 7. What do I do if my hernia mesh failed?
+- 7. What do I do if my device failed?

-Patients who develop symptoms even five years after their surgery have successfully brought personal injury lawsuits relating to their hernia mesh surgery from all types of hernias.
+Patients who develop symptoms even five years after their hernia repair surgery have successfully brought personal injury lawsuits relating to their surgery from all types of hernias.

-The types of symptoms and complications which can happen after your hernia mesh surgery vary greatly.
-If you have suffered due to your hernia mesh surgery, even months or years after, you could be entitled to compensation.
+The types of symptoms and complications which can happen after your operation vary greatly.
+If you have suffered due to surgery for an inguinal hernia, groin hernia, or other hernia, even months or years after, you could be entitled to compensation.

-Chronic pain is defined as the presence of pain, hypersensitivity, or discomfort which was not present before surgery and has existed for at least 3 months following the surgery.
-While pain immediately and soon after a hernia mesh surgery may be normal, pain — whether severe or not — that lasts for a long time is not.
+Chronic pain is defined as the presence of pain, irritation, hypersensitivity, or discomfort which was not present before surgery and has existed for at least 3 months following the surgery.
+While pain at the surgical site immediately and soon after a hernia mesh surgery may be normal, pain — whether severe or not — that lasts for a long time is not.

-Chronic pain can limit your ability to live your life and is often caused by a manufacturer’s defective hernia mesh or a doctor’s negligence.
+Chronic pain can limit your ability to live your life, work, urinate, defecate, and have intercourse.
+And chronic pain is often caused by a manufacturer’s defective device or a doctor’s negligence.
 1

-Perforation of organs and bodily tissues can occur as a result of hernia mesh.
-This is because the polypropylene fibers in certain meshes have been found to perforate (poke through) the tissues and organs surrounding the mesh.
+Organ and bowel perforation can occur.
+This is because the polypropylene mesh fibers in certain devices have been found to erode and perforate (poke through) the tissues and organs surrounding the mesh.

-Hernia mesh can migrate over time, resulting in pain, bleeding, or fistula.
+Mesh migration happens over time, resulting in pain, bleeding, inflammation, blockage, nerve damage, and/or a fistula.
 A fistula is an opening in your digestive tract which allows fluids to leak through the lining of your stomach and intestines.
-Severe infection can result, requiring hospitalization, surgery, and sometimes removal of both the mesh and surrounding tissue.
+Severe infection can result, requiring hospitalization, abdominal surgery for mesh repair, severe pain, and sometimes mesh removal and surrounding tissue.
 2

-A mesh which has migrated can be difficult to repair and may be the result of the improper placement of the hernia mesh.
+A mesh that has migrated can be difficult to repair and may be the result of the improper placement of the device by the abdominal wall.

 Bacterial infection can range from minor, to severe.
 While it is not necessarily uncommon to have a small infection immediately following surgery, a severe infection may be the result of defective hernia mesh or a doctor’s mistakes.

-When defective mesh causes other complications, such as migration or perforation, the side effects can cause infection.
-For example, if your bowel is perforated by the mesh, the leaking intestinal fluid can cause severe infection which can be life-threatening.
+When defective mesh causes other relatively common complications, such as migration or perforation, the side effects can cause infection.
+For example, if your bowel is perforated by the mesh, the leaking intestinal fluid can cause severe infection and abscesses – which can be life-threatening.
 This can occur unexpectedly years after your surgery.

-Rejection occurs because of the body’s natural desire to destroy anything it thinks is “foreign,” or not a part of your natural body.
+Rejection occurs because of the body’s natural desire to destroy a foreign body.
 The body’s reaction is to be expected.
-Doctors know this and are able to prescribe certain medications which help minimize the chances of rejection.
+Doctors know this and are able to prescribe certain medications that help minimize the chances of rejection.

-However, studies have shown that certain mesh materials are more likely to cause rejection as well as the size of the “pores” or holes in the mesh.
-3 Rejection of a hernia mesh implant can cause infection and the possible need for surgical removal.
+However, studies have shown that certain mesh materials as well as the size of the “pores” or holes in the mesh are more likely to cause rejection.
+3 Rejection of a hernia mesh implant can cause infection and the possible need for mesh surgical removal / revision surgery.

 Hernia recurrence is when your hernia returns after surgery.
-This can occur years after your first surgery because the hernia mesh failed.
-Hernias can come back because the mesh migrated, was rejected, or was simply defective.
+This can occur years after your first surgery because the device failed.
+Hernias can come back because the device migrated, was rejected, shrank, or was simply defective.
+The recurrence rate can be high for certain patients.

-Of course, if the hernia mesh and surgery worked correctly, you would not be facing the same hernia again.
+Of course, if the device and surgery worked correctly, you would not be facing the same hernia again.
 If you face a recurrence of your hernia, a personal injury lawsuit may compensate you for your injuries.

-Treatment depends, of course, on the problem that needs to be fixed, but often additional surgery is required.
-Additional surgery is not only painful but expensive.
-You will incur additional
+Treatment options depend, of course, on the problem that needs to be fixed, but often additional surgical procedures are required.
+Open or laparoscopic surgery is not only painful but expensive.
+You will incur additional:

 - medical bills,